anilkumgun/git_learning/README.md

 This is learning channels.

-This is second change I am doing.
+This is second change I aim doing.

+This is the Third change on top of second change.